 - Let's start configuring our new site!
 With your new site selected, click on the Protocol drop-down and select SFTP.

-- Inside the Host field, enter your site's domain.
+- Inside the Host field, enter your site's IP or hostname.

 - Next, select the Logon Type drop-down and click on Key file to authenticate with your SSH key.